-Jo register an account in the Password Store on an inventory beacon:
+To register an account in the Password Manager on an inventory beacon:

 - 1. Log into the inventory beacon, using an account that has administrator privileges. - 2.
 Start the FlexNet Beacon software from the Windows Start menu. - 3.
-In the navigation bar on the left, select the Password management page, and click Launch Password Store.
+In the navigation bar on the left, select the Password management page, and click Launch Password Manager.

-The separate interface for the Password Store opens.
+The separate interface for the Password Manager opens.

-4. In the Current Password Store group, click New.
+4. In the Current credentials group, click New.

 The controls in the Editor group are activated.
+When you are updating an existing entry, the controls are populated with the currently saved values.

-5. Provide a Logical Name to identify this set of credentials.
+5. Provide a Logical name to identify this set of credentials.